Stillwater’s Sebie Lacey: The Showman

 Then throat cancer stepped into his story, threatening his voice, the thing that had always set him apart.
 Treatment, recovery, and the slow, sometimes painful return to singing make nights like singing with Tres Hombres feel like a triumph.

-When he took the mic there, his wife Vicky in the crowd, old classmates and friends watching, his presence carried years of hospitals, uncertainty, and silent work just to be able to stand and sing again.
+When he took the mic there, his wife Vicki in the crowd, old classmates and friends watching, his presence carried years of hospitals, uncertainty, and silent work just to be able to stand and sing again.
 The way people clapped, the way faces softened, is its own declaration.
 It clearly says the people see what he's come through, and they're glad he's here.

 One thread from those early recordings has never fully resolved.
 The master tapes from their first two albums, recorded at Studio One in Doraville with Buddy Buie, have never been definitively located.
 When Georgia State acquired Studio One, someone called Mike Causey and asked if Stillwater wanted their masters.
 Mike, not fully understanding at the time what possessing them would mean, declined, assuming the tapes would be catalogued and preserved somewhere.
-They weren't, or at least haven't surfaced.
+They weren't, or at least they haven't surfaced.

 "We can't seem to find the masters," Sebie said in a 2011 radio interview.
 The albums were recorded, released, praised, and then their source material vanished into the institutional shuffle that swallowed Capricorn's physical legacy.